 Leveraging Competitive Advantage

 By focusing on what matters most – which is often protecting the customer experience and providing incremental improvements of service, Micro Focus supported its customer’s primary objective.
 Ignoring the core advantage that already provides business value today is a risky business.
 It can be the difference in terms of what headlines some brands are making in tomorrow’s press.
+Is there a career in COBOL?

 If you’d like to discuss any aspect of this blogpost feel free to leave me a comment below or find me on Twitter.
 And if you’ve enjoyed this blog you may wish to join Distinguised Micro Focus Engineer Gary Evans on May 10th to learn how the Micro Focus Blueprint for IBM Z Agile Software Development can help achieve mainframe agility by addressing the unique DevOps implementation challenges around software development, maintenance and testing.
 Register for his webcast here.